 “THIS IS WHAT WE DO” – Mark Hinds Optometrist

-At Mark Hinds Optometrists we don’t just dabble in RGP contact lenses – we are proud to be on of Australia’s leading practices in specialty contact lens work.
-Patients are referred every week from corneal specialists and optometrists for complex and challenging fitting, we have extensive fitting sets, an RGP contact lens polishing unit on site, RGP contact lens solutions are sold in the practice, and critically important we utilise a corneal topographer with computer based RGP contact lens fitting simulation ability and Zeiss OCT with anterior segment capability to establish exact corneal fit and clearance.
+At Mark Hinds Optometrists we don’t just dabble in RGP contact lenses – we are proud to be one of Australia’s leading practices in specialty contact lens work.
+Patients are referred every week from corneal specialists, optometrists and tertiary eye hospitals for complex and challenging fitting, we have extensive fitting sets, an RGP contact lens polishing unit on site, RGP contact lens solutions are sold in the practice, and critically important we utilise a corneal topographer with computer based RGP contact lens fitting simulation ability and Zeiss OCT with anterior segment capability to establish exact corneal fit and clearance.
 Mark has been teaching how to fit these lenses at Queensland University of Technology School of Optometry since 2004 and has hundreds of patients successfully wearing them.
 He lectures on this topic nationally and internationally with his expertise being sought by leading contact lens manufacturers for advise and clinical trials for new developments in this field.

 Rigid Gas Permeable Contact Lenses (RGP) are made from plastic polymers that allow the flow of oxygen to the eye.
 Practitioners who attempt to do contact lens practice with any degree of seriousness have a detailed knowledge of rigid gas permeable fittings.